Stein-N/Resource-Config-API/README.md

 It is downloadable on [Curseforge](https://www.curseforge.com/minecraft/mc-mods/resource-config-api) and [Modrinth](https://modrinth.com/mod/resource-config-api).

-This API is basically [Simple Config API](https://www.curseforge.com/minecraft/mc-mods/simple-config-api) but renamed to fit my other Mods, since the Major Update 1.21.
+This API is basically [Simple Config API](https://www.curseforge.com/minecraft/mc-mods/simple-config-api) but renamed to fit my other Mods and with more Features and Datatypes, since the Major Update 1.21.

 ### Features:

 - Save different Datatypes
   - Primitive: Integer, Double, String, Boolean
-  - Reference: List, ArrayLists
+  - Reference: List, ArrayList, LinkedList
   - Values and Categories can be commented
   - Values can be defined in Range
 - Custom Config Path